Meet the team who help shape the artistic vision of the Company and work to champion future theatre-makers in Australia.

 In 2022, Julia transitioned to the role of Company Manager to help deliver a productive, welcoming and happy workplace and experience for all artists at Melbourne Theatre Company.

-Artwork for Lachlan Steel
+Artwork for Blaze Bryans

 Deputy Company Manager